Mei Yamaguchi

 Mei Yamaguchi (山口 芽生, yamaguchi mei), formerly known by her ring name V Hajime (V一, vī hajime), is a Japanese female mixed martial artist and kickboxer.
 Her former nickname comes from the V1 armlock wrestling move.

-Yamaguchi currently fights as a lightweight in the Jewels promotion.
+Yamaguchi currently fights as a Super Atomweight in the Rizin Fighting Federation promotion.
 She has a notable victory over Yuka Tsuji and was the final Valkyrie Featherweight Champion.
+She has also competed in Deep Jewels and ONE Championship.
 She is currently ranked #5 in the ONE Championship Women's Atomweight rankings.

 On February 5, 2011, Yamaguchi announced that she would begin competing as a freelance fighter and changed her ring name to V.V.